an0rak-dev/workbook/blog/content/project/avatar.md

 For vertex and index buffers, the good thing to do is to load them once in an upload heap, then copy them to a default heap, and use only this default heap on the update/ draw calls.
-Problem is : the Copy call between the upload and default heaps are in fact GPU commands, so then need to be put in a command list, then submited and flushed.
+Problem is the Copy call between the upload and default heaps are in fact GPU commands, so then need to be put in a command list, then submitted and flushed.

 The idea I have is that on the first update call, when we add a new mesh to the scene,